 Introduction to Kinematics

-- a) Definition, aims, objectives and role of Kinesiology in sports physiotherapy. - b) Review of fundamental concepts (applied aspect), Centre of gravity, Line of gravity, c) Review of linear and angular kinematics
+- a) Definition, aims, objectives and role of Kinesiology in sports physiotherapy. - b) Review of fundamental concepts (applied aspect), Centre of gravity, Line of gravity, Planes, Lever system in Body, Fundamental starting positions. - c) Review of linear and angular kinematics